CarlosDwain/pechayCam-app/README.md

     ```bash
     python -m venv venv-name

-2. **Activate the Virtual Environment**: Activate the virtual environment by running the appropriate activation command for your operating system.
+2. **Activate the Virtual Environment**: Navigate to the virtual environment's folder, in my case it is `python_envs`.
+Activate the virtual environment by running the appropriate activation command for your operating system.

     ```bash
     venv-name\Scripts\activate